NYUAppSec/appsec_hw2/HW2_Instructions.md

 how you implemented the database encryption, how you managed keys, and why you choose to manage keys that way.
 You should also note any problems you encountered implementing database encryption and how these were resolved.
-This should be stored in a file called "encryption_explanation.txt" in a folder called "part 2" in the git repository.
+This should be stored in a file called `encryption_explanation.txt` in a folder called `part2` in the git repository.

-When you finish this part of the assignment, please mark your part 2 submission by tagging the desired commit with the tag "part_2_complete"
+When you finish this part of the assignment, please mark your part 2 submission by tagging the desired commit with the tag "part_2_complete".

 Hints:

-* You may want to look into the [django-cryptography](https://github.com/georgemarshall/django-cryptography) package.
+* You may want to look into the [djfernet](https://djfernet.readthedocs.io/en/latest/) package.

+* You only need to encrypt the `Card.data` field, but you can try encrypting other fields if you like.

 * Not all database fields can be encrypted -- in particular, keys that are used for the structure of the database, like primary and foreign keys, cannot be encrypted.

 * You should test the functionality of the site after encrypting a field.
-You may find that some functionality (like search) no longer works after encrypting a field.
+You may find that some functionality no longer works after encrypting a field (in particular, the logic used in the `use_card_view` to find a card in the database that matches what the user uploaded will no longer work once you encrypt the card data).
 You should modify the application code to fix this.

 ## Grading